gauniverseorg/ga-docs/docs/Advanced-Features/Low-Code/Models/ContainerFieldFilter.md

 The ContainerFieldFilter class has the following properties:

-- IgnoreFormula (boolean): Indicates whether to ignore any formula associated with the field filter.
+- IgnoreFormula (Boolean): Indicates whether to ignore any formula associated with the field filter.
 - FieldName (string): The name of the field.
 - FieldId (Guid): The ID of the field.
 - Value (object): The value to compare with the field.